CENTER FOR CULTURAL EMPOWERMENT

 We are willing to collaborate with other agencies in order to offer the highest level of assistance (without duplication of effort) to promote excellence for all students, as well as adults.

-Our thanks and appreciation to our sponsors and donors who made this initiative a success, namely: Microsoft Office 365, Baker College Flint, and a host of other donors, who wish to remain anonymous.
+Our thanks and appreciation to our sponsors and donors who made this initiative a success, namely: Microsoft Office 365, Baker College Flint, Fifth Third Finance Academy, and a host of other donors, who wish to remain anonymous.

 The Woven Vessels International Ministry and the Center for Cultural Empowerment was awarded the honor and opportunity to try out Microsoft's 365 most trusted communication and collaboration products until 2028, all brought together online.
 We look forward to a long relationship with Microsoft Office 365 as they help reduce costs and provide greater value through these services.